 Be a teacher, make a difference

 UFV’s post-degree Teacher Education Program (TEP) prepares you to become an elementary, middle or secondary school teacher.
-If you’ve already earned a bachelor’s degree, this 12-month program can open the door for you to teach in public or private schools, locally or around the world.
+If you’ve already earned a four year bachelor’s degree, this 11-month program can open the door for you to teach in public or private schools, locally or around the world.

 The program equips you to become an agent in the changing landscape of 21st century education by providing you with unique and innovative professional development opportunities: